Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Preliminary nanowire circuit tests

-The results obtained from the \gls{cots} digitizer and the custom digitizer presented in this work are compared in figure \ref{fig:experiment}c.
+The results obtained from the \gls{cots} digitizer and the custom digitizer presented in this work are compared in Figure \ref{fig:experiment}c.
 The difference in sample rates is obvious between the two cases, with the $8\times$ higher sample rate and $10\times$ higher analog bandwidth of the \gls{rfsoc} system resolving the sub-\ensuremath{{200}\,\mathrm{ps}} rise time of the output nanocryotron.
-Another phenomenon that becomes observable at higher sample rates is the differentiation of the rising and falling clock edge, which occurs because of excess inductance in series with the nanocryotrons.
-This undesirable effect makes it more difficult to determine when the nanocryotron actually switched, and is only exacerbated at higher speeds.
-The differentation of clock pulses is most clearly visible in the \ensuremath{{200}\,\mathrm{MHz}} test with the \gls{rfsoc} digitizer (middle subplot), where the clock signal uses a \ensuremath{{100}\,\mathrm{ps}} rising and falling edge.
+Another phenomenon that becomes observable at higher sample rates is the differentiation of the fast clock pulses, which occurs because of excess inductance in series with the nanocryotrons that forces the rapidly-changing current of the clock edge into the shunt resistor.
+This undesirable effect makes it more difficult to determine when the nanocryotron actually switched, and is only exacerbated at higher clock rates.
+The effect is most clearly visible in the \ensuremath{{200}\,\mathrm{MHz}} test with the \gls{rfsoc} digitizer \ref{fig:experiment}c(iii), where the clock signal uses a \ensuremath{{100}\,\mathrm{ps}} rising and falling edge.
 The fast edge results in substantial voltage pulses even when the nanocryotron does not switch.
-Most importantly, however, is the nearly three-fold increase in maximum operating speed of the shift register: with the \gls{cots} equipment, the maximum clock rate attainable in experiment was \ensuremath{{83}\,\mathrm{MHz}}, but when using the data acquisition system presented in this work, the same circuit could operate at \ensuremath{{200}\,\mathrm{MHz}}, which was the highest frequency at which we observed it operate.
+Most importantly, however, is the nearly three-fold increase in maximum operating speed of the shift register: with the \gls{cots} equipment, the maximum clock rate attainable in experiment was \ensuremath{{83}\,\mathrm{MHz}} due to sample rate limitations of the \gls{awg}, but when using the data acquisition system presented in this work, the same circuit could operate at \ensuremath{{200}\,\mathrm{MHz}}, which was the highest frequency at which we observed it operate.
 At higher clock rates, even for very short clock/input pulses, the shift register would produce incorrect outputs, either switching when it shouldn't (i.e. 0$\rightarrow$1 errors) or not switching when it should (i.e. 1$\rightarrow$0 errors).
-It should be noted that the \gls{cots} digitizer system (\gls{awg}, digitizer, controller, chassis) as configured cost about seven times more than the ZCU111 \gls{rfsoc} and custom analog frontend.
+This is not a fundamental limit of nanocryotron devices, which have been demonstrated to operate at speeds exceeding \ensuremath{{600}\,\mathrm{MHz}} \cite{zheng_characterize_2019} (and individual nanowires have demonstrated speeds of \ensuremath{{2}\,\mathrm{GHz}} \cite{pearlman_gigahertz_2005}).
+The limited operating frequency of the shift register underscores the importance of high-speed test equipment when designing circuits with novel devices: due to the way this particular circuit was designed, it is unable to operate at the maximum speed of the individual devices it is comprised of.
+It should be noted that in addition to allowing us to probe the speed limits of this shift register circuit, the \gls{cots} digitizer system (\gls{awg}, digitizer, controller, chassis) as configured cost about seven times more than the ZCU111 \gls{rfsoc} and custom analog frontend (\$110,000 vs. \$16,000).